tasket/wyng-util-qubes/README.md

 the metadata needed to make them accessible from `wyng-util-qubes` (the volumes can of course still be accessed with `wyng`).

-When a system relies on the QubesOS default of Thin LVM there is an avoidable cause of pool metadata space exhaustion, a condition that can cause your system storage to go offline or become corrupted.
+When a system uses the Qubes OS default of Thin LVM storage there is an avoidable cause of pool metadata space exhaustion, a condition that can cause your system storage to go offline or become corrupted.
 Since Wyng adds its own snapshots on top of Qubes snapshots, using Wyng adds a bit more demand for Thin LVM metadata.
 The answer to this is almost always to increase the qubes-dom0/vm-pool metadata size with `sudo lvextend --poolmetadatasize`.
-3X as large as the original default is a good choice to avoid excess space consumption.
+Qubes has recently addressed this by increasing the metadata size somewhat during installation, however based on observations it may be optimal to increase this amount by a further 50-100%.
+Periodically running `wyng monitor` can also reduce metadata use.

 Likewise, Btrfs metadata can experience added stress from Wyng snapshots.
-Here the metadata stress manifests as a slowdown of system operations.
+Here the metadata fragmentation stress manifests as a noticeable slowdown of system operations.
 This can be avoided by periodically defragmenting your Btrfs Qubes storage pools like so: `sudo btrfs filesystem defrag -fr -t256K /var/lib/qubes` approximately once per week or month, depending on how active your system is.
-This is good to do any time you are intensively using large disk image files on Btrfs where the default _datacow_ capability remains enabled.
+Periodically running `wyng monitor` can also reduce metadata use.

-### Limitations
+### Limitations & Known Issues

-Apart from data, which is restored verbatim, restoration of VM settings may be imperfect.
+* Apart from data, which is restored verbatim, restoration of VM settings may be imperfect.
 There is currently no way to ensure a complete match of settings in Qubes.
 However, VM names are preserved and existing VMs with matching names _will be overwritten._

+* A [bug](https://github.com/QubesOS/qubes-issues/issues/10097) in Qubes OS 4.3 is currently preventing full restoration of a VM's device assignments.
+This doesn't affect restoration on Qubes OS 4.2.

+* DispVMs will not appear in `list` output and cannot be selected for `restore` and `verify` unless a specific `--session` is selected.

 ### Python API